wictorwilen/Microsoft-teams-docs/teams/custombot.md

 For sample code illustrating a custom bot, please see our sample located [here](https://github.com/OfficeDev/microsoft-teams-sample-custombot)

-## Turn your custom bot into an App for Microsoft Teams
+## Turn your custom bot into an app for Microsoft Teams

 If you’re ready to share your custom bot with others or make it publicly available, you can submit your bot to Microsoft Teams for consideration in the bot gallery.
 Click [here](https://aka.ms/microsoftteamsdeveloperpreviewinterestform) to learn more.